kalviumcommunity/S89_Weirdest_Foods/README.md

 - **Backend**: Node.js with Express, MongoDB for the database, Mongoose for schema management
 - **Deployment**: Vercel for the frontend, Heroku for the backend
 - **Testing**: Postman or Insomnia for API testing

-### Why This Project:
-This project taps into the fascinating and sometimes shocking world of unique culinary experiences, making it engaging and informative for users.
-It covers a comprehensive range of skills, including user authentication, data submission and retrieval, real-time updates, and social features like voting and commenting.
-By working on this project, you'll have the opportunity to practice and master full-stack web development tools and concepts.